-Toffee Apple Braised Pulled Pork September 24 2018
+Toffee Apple Braised Pulled Pork October 01 2016

-Mix the ingredients together to make a dry BBQ mix and rub this into the meat.
-Leave to rest for a few hours in a cool place.
+• Mix the ingredients together to make a dry BBQ mix and rub this into the meat. • Leave to rest for a few hours in a cool place.

-Now you have a choice, if you want a really smoky pork, then you place in a covered BBQ with some smoking wood chunks such as the apple below.
+• If you want a really smoky pork, then you place in a covered BBQ with some smoking wood chunks such as the apple below.

-Cook overnight at around 110-120°c, this will give you a thick crust on the outside of the meat full of flavour.
+• Cook overnight at around 110-120°c, this will give you a thick crust on the outside of the meat full of flavour.

 The cheaty, but still amazing way is to cook in your indoor oven at 110°C overnight and then finish off on the BBQ.
 Reserve any of the liquid from the bottom of the tray and set aside in a metal bowl or saucepan.

+Whichever way you cook, the meat should be tender, moist and ready to be pulled.
 You can either wait for the meat to cool a little and pull the meat into strands with your hands, or use a couple of forks or similar implements to pull the pork apart.
 You should be left with a tray of moist smoky pulled pork and a couple of clean bones.

-At this point you will need to make sure you have a low temperature BBQ with the coals to one side, and with a lid, place the pulled pork in the tray in the bit away from the coals, and add a chunk or two of the apple wood.
+• At this point you will need to make sure you have a low temperature BBQ with the coals to one side, and with a lid, place the pulled pork in the tray in the bit away from the coals, and add a chunk or two of the apple wood.

-Spoon over the reserved meat and cider juices, leaving a small amount for the end.
+• Spoon over the reserved meat and cider juices, leaving a small amount for the end.
 Allow to smoke gently with the lid on until your guests arrive, hopefully hungry for a pulled pork lunch.

 • For a final flourish of flavour, stir in a few tablespoons of good BBQ sauce to the last of the reserved meat juices and pour over the pulled pork.